FDio/csit/docs/ietf/draft-vpolak-mkonstan-mlrsearch-00.md

 This results in the shorter overall search execution time when compared to a standard NDR/PDR binary search, while guaranteeing the same or similar results.
+(TODO: Specify "standard" in the previous sentence.)

 If needed, MLRsearch can be easily adopted to discover more throughput rates with different pre-defined PLRs.

+TODO: The following note applies only to CSIT implementation.
+The algorithm itself only cares about overall offered load, not about how it is distributed into streams.

 ..
 Note:: All throughput rates are *always* bi-directional aggregates of two equal (symmetric) uni-directional packet rates